Paul Luther: Career

 Returning to Wittenberg, Luther completed his medical studies and on 29 July 1557 gained the degree of Doctor of Medicine.

 He turned down an offer to teach at the University of Jena because of his objections to the theology of Victorinus Strigel, a leading academic there.
 In religion, Luther was an enthusiastic Lutheran and zealously defended his father's teachings.

 Luther took up a career as a physician.
 He became the personal physician of John Frederick II, Duke of Saxony, remaining at Gotha until the surrender of the city on 13 April 1567, to Augustus, Elector of Saxony.
 He was then in practice at the court of Joachim II Hector, Elector of Brandenburg until his death on 3 January 1571, and was subsequently physician to Augustus, Elector of Saxony, and his successor, Christian I, at Dresden.
 In 1590 he retired and took up residence at Leipzig.

 Luther was also distinguished as a chemist and developed several drugs, such as Unguentum ex nitro, Magistrum perlarum, Magistrum collorum, and Aurum potabile, which were produced by the pharmacies of Saxony.
 He was interested in alchemy, the ultimate goal of which was the production of gold, and has been claimed as the most significant instructor of the amateur alchemist Anne of Denmark, Electress of Saxony.

 Luther died at Leipzig on 8 March 1593.
 His funeral oration was given by his friend Matthias Dresser.

 Family

 While still a medical student at Wittenberg, Luther had married Anna Warbeck.
 They were married for thirty-three years, until Anna's death at Dresden on 15 May 1586.
-From this marriage there were six children:
+From this marriage there were seven children: